onirgerep/MIT-REPO/README.md

 # MIT-REPO
-Training repository for MIT course
+Training repository for MIT course, based on the video supplied